stellar/stellar-rpc-blaster/cmd/tx-load-test/docs/PLAN.md

 - submit benchmark traffic through RPC using `sendTransaction`
 - wrap benchmark submissions in fee-bump envelopes paid by the fee payer
+- give benchmark transactions short time bounds and keep the poll timeout slightly longer than transaction expiry so late / evicted traffic is more likely to resolve as terminal failure than poll ambiguity
 - keep submission and result-polling concerns separate
 - capture both client-side submission outcomes and eventual on-chain outcomes
 - retain breakdowns for retryable RPC errors versus transaction-level failures